Western Spirit: Scottsdale's Museum of the West

-Western Spirit: Scottsdale’s Museum of the West is located in Old Town Scottsdale, Arizona on the former site of the Loloma Transit Station (N Marshall Way and E 1st St), and opened in January 2015.
-The two-story, 43,000-square-foot museum features the art, culture and history of 19 states in the American West, Western Canada, and Mexico.
+Western Spirit Museum: Scottsdale's Museum of the West is located in Old Town Scottsdale, Arizona on the former site of the Loloma Transit Station (N Marshall Way and E 1st St).
+It opened in January 2015.
+The two-story, 55,000-square-foot museum features the art, culture and history of 19 states in the American West, Western Canada, and Mexico.

 History

-Opened in 2015, Western Spirit: Scottsdale’s Museum of the West was conceived by former Scottsdale mayor Herb Drinkwater (1936–97) who served from 1980-1996.
-Located in Old Town Scottsdale, Western Spirit is owned by the City of Scottsdale and operated by The Scottsdale Museum of the West, a non-profit organization incorporated in 2007.
-A Board of Trustees, through the Museum Director, oversees day-to-day operations.
+Opened in 2015, Western Spirit: Scottsdale's Museum of the West was conceived by former Scottsdale mayor Herb Drinkwater, who served from 1980 to 1996.
 The 43,000 square foot museum broke ground on January 20, 2014.

+Located in Old Town Scottsdale, Western Spirit is owned by the City of Scottsdale and operated by the Scottsdale Museum of the West, a non-profit organization incorporated in 2007.
+A board of trustees, through the museum director, oversees day-to-day operations.

 The building houses eight exhibition spaces, the 135-seat Virginia G. Piper Charitable Trust Theater and Auditorium, the Christine and Ted Mollring Sculpture Courtyard, and the Sue and Robert Karatz Museum Store.

 Western Spirit has been a Smithsonian Affiliate since 2015.

-From 2016-2021, True West Magazine has named Western Spirit “The Nation’s Best Western Museum.”
-Notable past exhibitions include: Maynard Dixon’s American West; By Beauty Obsessed: Gilbert Waldman Collects the West; Charles M. Russell: The Women in His Life and Art; Marjorie Thomas: Arizona Art Pioneer; The Taos Society of Artists.
-Mike Fox served as Director/CEO (2008-2022).
-Dr. James Burns, former Director of the Arizona Historical Society, took the reins as Executive Director of Western Spirit in October 2021.
+From 2016 to 2025, True West Magazine named Western Spirit "The Nation's Best Western Museum."

+Notable past exhibitions include Maynard Dixon's American West; By Beauty Obsessed: Gilbert Waldman Collects the West; Charles M. Russell: The Women in His Life and Art; Marjorie Thomas: Arizona Art Pioneer; and The Taos Society of Artists.

+Mike Fox served as director/CEO from 2008 to 2022.
+Dr. James Burns, former director of the Arizona Historical Society, became executive director of Western Spirit in October 2021.

-Mission and Vision
+Mission and vision

-Mayor Drinkwater and others who shared his vision saw an opportunity for Scottsdale, known as “The West’s Most Western Town” to establish itself as a center for the study and appreciation of the region’s history, encompassing Indigenous Peoples, Spanish and Mexican settlers, and Western pioneers, and to become a nexus “Where the Old West meets the New West.”
-Founding Director/ CEO Mike Fox said, “We are not a museum of objects, but a museum of ideas.”
-Storytelling is the heart of Western Spirit’s mission, immersing visitors in the unique heritage of the region—“illuminating the past to shape our future.”
+Mayor Drinkwater and others who shared his vision saw an opportunity for Scottsdale, known as "The West's Most Western Town", to establish itself as a center for the study and appreciation of the region's history, encompassing Indigenous peoples, Spanish and Mexican settlers, and Western pioneers, and to become a place "where the Old West meets the New West."
+Founding director and CEO Mike Fox said, "We are not a museum of objects, but a museum of ideas."
+Storytelling is the heart of Western Spirit's mission, immersing visitors in the unique heritage of the region—"illuminating the past to shape our future."
 Rotating exhibitions of artworks, artifacts, and cultural objects, interactive experiences, presentations, performances, and events allow visitors to explore and discover the American West for themselves.